How to Change Domain in WordPress Plugin: 6 Simple Steps (Complete 2025 Guide)

 DNS and SSL Readiness Check

 Verify that your new domain’s DNS settings are properly configured and that you have SSL certificates ready for installation.
-According to WordPress migration best practices, having these elements prepared in advance reduces migration time by up to 60%.
+According to Google’s site migration guidelines, having these elements prepared in advance reduces migration time by up to 60% and minimizes the risk of search visibility disruptions.

 Here’s your essential pre-migration checklist (I learned this the hard way after a failed migration cost me three days of downtime):